PdxCodeGuild/Programming102/labs/lab2.md

 ## 2.2

 Using a Read, Evaluate, Print, Loop (REPL), build a list of numbers by asking the user to enter them one at a time.
-Add each number to a list.
+Add each number to the list.

 Once the user enters 'done', ask the user to define the `target` number for the `remove_all` function.